We’ve previously looked at how to create a basic Process Intelligence Lens with Nintex Analytics. If you missed it, check it out here.

 Take the top link “Domain details” as a catch-all for the data sets (i.e. all of those data sets listed, together).
 Hit “copy URL to clipboard” and you’re ready to unleash!

-Note: Nintex Hawkeye uses the latest OData connection (V4), so the analytics tool you want, needs to accept this version.
+Note: Nintex Analyticsuses the latest OData connection (V4), so the analytics tool you want, needs to accept this version.

 A box will appear like the one below.
 Paste the OData URL link.
 There is a catch, you will need to remove the “/$metadata” at the end of the link for it to work.
 Once you remove it, hit “OK”.

-Next, enter your Nintex Hawkeye credentials, to verify use of this data.
-Click on “Basic” and use your Nintex Hawkeye User Name and Password.
+Next, enter your Nintex Analytics credentials, to verify use of this data.
+Click on “Basic” and use your Nintex Analytics User Name and Password.
 Be sure to use the dropdown menu here and match the OData URL exactly to the “level to apply these settings to.”

 Voilà – Your Nintex data is now feeding into the spreadsheet and you can really put your excel skills to use.
 What’s even better – the OData feed can be refreshed in Excel whenever you need to.